-- Test phantoms for dose information: Air condition (without any phantoms) for DAP, Air Kerma CTDI phantom, Diameter 160 mm (6.3 in.) in IEC 60601-2-44 - Dosimeter: Use the dosimeter calibrated without any phantoms according to the instructions for use of the dosimeter.
+- Test phantoms for dose information: Air condition (without any phantoms) for DAP, Air Kerma CTDI phantom, Diameter 160 mm in IEC 60601-2-44 - Dosimeter: Use the dosimeter calibrated without any phantoms according to the instructions for use of the dosimeter.
 Some dosimeter may calibrate with phantoms. - Specified procedure: The jaw positioning tools (chinrest etc.) are removed and the temporal stabilizers are closed. - Method used to estimate Air Kerma: A dosimeter (semi-conductor sensor) is put on the front outer cover of the image sensor at the center of the irradiation field.
-As for the distance conversion, the distance from the dosimeter to the surface of the image receptor must be considered (the distance from the outer cover to the image receptor is 12 mm (0.5 in.)).
+As for the distance conversion, the distance from the dosimeter to the surface of the image receptor must be considered (the distance from the outer cover to the image receptor is 12 mm).
 To measure it with an ionization chamber, the back scatter radiation must be subtracted. - Method used to estimate dose area product: Measured by DAP (Dosage Area Product) meter.
-The DAP meter is attached to the front of the X-ray head for CBCT.
+The DAP meter is attached to the front of the X-ray head for the Pan and CBCT, and in back of the secondary slit for the Cephalo.
 Be careful it does not fall and that its wiring is properly routed. - Loading factor affecting to the patient dose: X-ray tube voltage, X-ray tube current, exposure time, X-ray field (FOV) - Loading factor affecting to the radiation quality: Tube voltage - Loading factor affecting to the value of reference air kerma: Tube voltage, Tube current - Highest available air kerma condition: 100 kV, 10 mA - Test instruction of X-ray tube voltage, current and exposure time: Constant (manual) exposure mode. - Test instruction of Current time product: Multiple X-ray tube current and exposure time. - Image processing applied to Original Data: Raw data send from the equipment is converted to original data for image reconstruction by compensation for dark image offset compensation, sensitivity compensation, saturation compensation, and defective pixel compensation. - File transfer format of the images: The converted original data is saved as a ".tif" file.
 Also, ancillary information such as dose etc. is save in text format.
 Reconstruction is performed based on the Original Data and appended information.

-13 Electromagnetic Disturbances (EMD)
+14 Electromagnetic Disturbances (EMD)

-The Veraview FX800 (Model: FX800, hereafter "this device") conforms to IEC 60601-1-2 Edition 4.1, the relevant international standard for electromagnetic disturbances (EMD).
+The Veraview X800 (Model: X800, hereafter "this device") conforms to IEC 60601-1-2 Edition 4.1, the relevant international standard for electromagnetic disturbances (EMD).